digimat/digimat-saia/README.rst

 This will periodically broadcast a READ_STATIONNUMBER on the network (255.255.255.255) using a SAIATransferDiscoverNodes transfer service.
-When discovering mode is active, any response to this message received by the local node (not comming from a local network interface) will be accepted an the corresponding remote server will be automatically delared for you.
+When discovering mode is active, any response to this message received by the local node (not comming from a local network interface) will be accepted and the corresponding remote server will be automatically declared for you.
 For convenience, the discover process is automatically started in Python interactive mode.
 In fact, you can decide if network scanning should be active or not at the node creation

 .. code-block:: python